constsynth/human-detection/README.md

 ## Training
 ### You can create your own dataset (*optional*)

 You can make your own dataset.
-By clicking on the [link](https://drive.google.com/file/d/1dAjNMyxm8inWyXslofD0axKiXIo5DS4y/view?usp=drive_link), you can download a smaller version Stanford Campus Dataset (downloaded and zipped from Kaggle), then use the `video_to_frames` method from the `utils.py` file and slice the video clips from the dataset into frames.
+By clicking on the [link](https://drive.google.com/file/d/1dAjNMyxm8inWyXslofD0axKiXIo5DS4y/view?usp=drive_link), you can download a smaller version of Stanford Campus Dataset (downloaded and zipped from Kaggle), then use the `video_to_frames` method from the `utils.py` file and slice the video clips from the dataset into frames.
 First 100 frames of the video will be saved by default.

 If you want to train your own YOLOv8 human-detection model, you can do this using `yolo_train.py` file.
 ```python